-Hot off her Best Supporting Actress Oscar nomination, Everything Everywhere All at Once star Stephanie Hsu headlines this buddy comedy about four friends who travel to Asia in search of one of their birth mothers and end up embarking on a raucous adventure none of them expected.
+Ashley Park, Sherry Cola, Sabrina Wu, and Oscar-nominated Everything Everywhere All at Once star Stephanie Hsu headline this buddy comedy about four friends who travel to Asia in search of one of their birth mothers and end up embarking on a raucous adventure none of them expected.

 The first of a two-parter (as its title indicates), the latest installment of the Mission: Impossible franchise sees the return of the IMF team led by Tom Cruise’s Ethan Hunt.
 We don’t know much about the film’s premise or the nature of this particular impossible mission, but you’ll definitely see Tom Cruise ride a motorcycle off a cliff in it.

 Oscar nominee Greta Gerwig directs this long-in-development adaptation of the iconic doll brand in this meta comedy about one particular Barbie (Margot Robbie) who ventures into the real world with Ken (Ryan Gosling).